Kainminter/SmartTarget/README.md

 Need to figure out which of those spiders is Ankbut's real placeholder, and you only know its id is 17137701 or its hex ID/Index is 25?  //t  17137701 or //t id 25

+**KNOWN ISSUES:**

+Some targets are immune to targetting via SmartTarget for unknown reasons.

+Some known examples include the Einherjar Lamp NPC and Oboro in Port Jeuno.

 **INSTRUCTIONS:**

 In the windower console;